Peter Murrieta

 He has two sons named Joaquin Aaron Murrieta and Daniel Storms Murrieta and is residing in the Los Angeles County.

 Murrieta's other television credits include All About the Andersons, Hope & Faith, Jesse and Greetings from Tucson, which he created.

-More recently, he signed a first look deal with Universal Television.
+In 2021, Murrieta, with author Jeffrey J. Mariotte, released the novel Blood and Gold: The Legend of Joaquin Murrieta about his ancestor and legendary outlaw Joaquin Murrieta.
+That same year he signed a first look deal with Universal Television, as well as a deal with Striker Entertainment to adapt his novel.
+The novel was ultimately adapted by Realm Media in 2022 as the podcast series Blood & Gold, adapted for audio by Greg Cox.

+Murrieta currently works as a professor at Arizona State University.